 - Finally, store the jar of decarbed cannabis in a cool dark place, like you would with other cannabis.

 - Plan to use your decarbed cannabis to make oil, salve or edibles within 3-6 months.
 I recommend a year maximum, unless you wan’t a sleep aid!
 It won’t “go bad”, but over time the THC naturally degrades to CBN – a cannabinoid that makes weed very sleepy.
-Find our homemade cannabis-infused oil recipe here.
+Your can find our homemade cannabis-infused oil recipe here, instructions to make cannabis tinctures (aka Green Dragon) here, and our healing topical salve recipe here.

 That was easy, right?

 Now you know how to decarboxylate cannabis, ready to infuse in oil, edibles, or use in any recipe that calls for decarbed cannabis!
-Learn how to make cannabis-infused oil here.
+My favorite use for it is to make homemade topical salve.
+Or, learn how to make cannabis-infused oil here.
 Please remember to heed caution when you consume homemade cannabis products.
 Because it is challenging to determine exact potency, I highly suggest micro-dosing (taking only tiny amounts) at first.

 In closing, I hope you found this article to be useful and enlightening!
 Please feel free to ask any questions, and spread the love by sharing this post.